 The Undercroft - These toilets are accessed via stairs and are not wheelchair accessible.
 Baby change facilities are available in the female toilet.
 A larger family unit is located on the left between the male and female toilets.

-The Conservatory – The accessible toilet is located immediately on the left hand side of the entrance to the female toilets.
+The Conservatory – A large toilet cubicle is located immediately on the left hand side of the entrance to the female toilets.
 This is a unisex facility.
 A larger unit is available in the male toilets, please check accessibility aids fit prior to use.

 There are a limited number of disabled parking bays available on a first come first served basis, subject to availability, in both the Stratford Road and Stables car parks.
 Parking charges apply.
 Please ensure a Blue Badge is clearly displayed at all times.
 Guests without a Blue Badge can request to use the Drop-Off Area in the Stratford Road car park.
 Please note this is a coach turning bay so please ensure this area is only used to drop-off and pick-up guests with limited mobility.
 Please speak to a member of the car park team if you need any further assistance.